Story Counting sounds like a dream to me. No more countless meetings where you argue is that 2 or 3 story points story.

 * How far the predicted release date is from the actual date with respect to release length.

 diff = (Diff in days * 100%) / release duration in days.

 Story Points vs Story Counting

 The team’s velocity is equally linear for both approaches.
 If you believe in story points-based burndown predictions, you can believe in story counting as well.

 Story Counting isn’t a silver bullet.
 It won’t help you if you don’t invest time in discovery and requirements clarification in the beginning.
-The more stories you create at the beginning, the more exact due date you get.
+The more stories you create at the beginning, the more accurate due date you get.
 A prediction can’t be more accurate than the plan.
 Vague plan - vague predicted release date.